Get

 Alternatives to Hot Dogs

 Because hot dogs are unhealthy for your dog, it would be best to search for a replacement food to offer your dog in case you want to give them an occasional treat.
 If you feed your dog a high-quality, complete, and balanced food, they don’t need any supplements or additional foods.
 However, if you want to include your dog in the weekend barbecue, you can offer them a tiny portion of unsalted and unseasoned chicken, pork, or beef.
-Make sure the meat is cut to bite sizes to prevent choking.
+Make sure the meat is cut into bite-sized pieces to prevent choking.
 Any other unprocessed meat will be a good choice for your pup if it doesn’t contain salts, oils, and seasonings.

 sliced boiled turkey meat